andrewdalpino/NoPE-GPT/README.md

 We typically recommend a training `block size` (also referred to as context length) of between 1024 to 4096 for standard models and 4096 or higher for long-context applications such as conversational chat bots, retrieval augmented generation (RAG), and chain-of-thought (CoT) prompting a.k.a "reasoning" models.

-**Note**: LightGPT can be trained using variable block sizes since the architecture does not depend on any discrete positional embeddings.
+**Note**: NoPE GPT can be trained using variable block sizes since the architecture does not depend on any discrete positional embeddings.
 This flexibility allows you to progressively extend the context window during training.

 ## Install Project Dependencies